The Two RV Gypsies: Full-Time RVers

 Paisano Pete was purchased from a Wisconsin company for $6,250.
 The fiberglass statue was perched in the center of town at the corner of Main Street and Dickinson Boulevard.
 The city then held a “Name the Roadrunner” contest offering $50 to the best suggestion, and after fielding a number of suggestions, Paisano Pete was the winner.

-Unfortunately, in 1993, Pete lost his world’s largest title to an enormous statue in Las Cruces, New Mexico which is 20-feet tall and 40-feet long, but this hasn’t dimmed his appeal, nor stopped him from becoming Fort Stockton’s most photographed resident.
+Unfortunately, in 1993, Pete lost his world’s largest title to an enormous statue in Las Cruces, New Mexico which is 20-feet tall and 40-feet long, but this has not dimmed his appeal, nor stopped him from becoming Fort Stockton’s most photographed resident.
 (The two RV Gypsies have also seen the New Mexico giant roadrunner and he can be seen from this link - but be sure to return here to finish this page.)

 Paisano Pete - The second largest roadrunner in the world